rbrito/algorithms/README.md

 The algorithms bundle is (currently) licensed under the Lesser GPL license, which is a Free Software license.
-It may, in the future, be released under the standard LaTeX license (the Latex Project Public License).
+It may, in the future, be released under the standard LaTeX license (the LaTeX Project Public License).